Allyooop/muskox/method.md

 rails server
 ```

-This should boot up your WEBrick server with the second line indicating which URL the rails app is working on:
+This should boot up your WEBrick server on the second line indicating which URL the rails app is working on:

 ```bash
 => Rails 4.1.8 application starting in development on http://0.0.0.0:3000